Traffic law in the Philippines: Overtaking lanes and slow lanes

 Expressways in the Philippines have a passing lane designated for overtaking and lanes designated for slow-moving vehicles.
 This however does not apply to public roads by default.

 Section 3 of DPWC AO No. 1 s.
 1968 states that slow-moving vehicles on expressways must use the right lane and use the left lane only when passing.

 Liability in incidents

 RA 4136 states that any accident resulting in death or injuries of another person due to negligence or reckless or unreasonable fast driving will be subject to provisions of the Revised Penal Code.

-Article 124 of the Revised Penal Code states that the commission of a crime, violent insanity, or any condition requiring compulsory hospital confinement constitutes lawful grounds for detention.
-However, this provision has been invoked in cases where drivers involved in fatal incidents were allegedly "unjustly arrested", even for brief periods, despite evidence suggesting they were engaged in defensive driving or were not at fault.
-In response to such cases, Senate Bill No. 2798 was filed in the 19th Congress, seeking to amend Article 124 and prohibit the detention of a driver if photo or video evidence shows that no traffic laws were violated before and during the incident.

 The traffic code also states that in the event of an accident, the driver must stop and show their drivers' license and the details of registration of the vehicle to the other parties involved.
 No driver of a motor vehicle involved in an accident should leave the scene without aiding any victims except if there is imminent danger of harm, if the incident is reported to law enforcement, or if medical services are called.

 The Civil Code of the Philippines also dictates in the following articles that the liability of operating motor vehicles falls primarily on the owner or driver: